chetnashah/javawork/Gradlework/gradleBasics.md

 ```

 A plugin often starts out as a script plugin (because they are easy to write) and then, as the code becomes more valuable, it’s migrated to a binary plugin that can be easily tested and shared between multiple projects or organizations.

+Applying a plugin means actually executing the plugin’s `Plugin.apply(T)` on the Project you want to enhance with the plugin.
+Applying plugins is idempotent.
+That is, you can safely apply any plugin multiple times without side effects.

+#### Convention plugin

+More often that not, projects end up in one of these situations:

+1. Many random `*.gradle(.kts)` scripts that not everyone understands.
+2. Very complicated `subprojects` and `allprojects` blocks.
+3. A `buildSrc` directory that houses much of the build logic. (not great because it invalidates build cache every time you make changes to anything inside it, effectively causing a clean build with every change)

+Convention Plugins are Gradle’s way of sharing your build logic
+between submodules and addressing the above concerns. - https://docs.gradle.org/current/samples/sample_convention_plugins.html

 #### Java Plugin